Article 3J Tax Credits

 North Carolina contains 100 counties.
 Every year the Department of Commerce ranks each county based on economic well-being and assigns it to one of three tiers.
 The 40 most distressed counties are designated as Tier 1, the next 40 are Tier 2 and the 20 least distressed are Tier 3.
-This tier system is incorporated into various state programs, including Article 3J Credits.

 - Summary of Article 3J Tax Credits

 - 2013 Article 3J Wage Standards

 - 2009 Article 3J Wage Standards (Please discard wage standards for 2009 that were published previous to January 26th.)

 - 2007 Article 3J Wage Standards

 Note: Article 3J Tax Credits should not be confused with William S. Lee Tax Credits, an earlier tax credit program.
 Article 3J was not a revision of the Lee Act; it replaced it.
 In general, William S. Lee Credits are repealed for business activities that occur on or after January 1, 2007 and Article 3J Credits took effect for taxable years beginning on or after January 1, 2007.